 Approved DAMAS for North America

-ONLY THE AREAS WHICH NEED ADJUSTING NEED METAL FINISHING.
+ONLY AREAS IN NEED OF ADJUSTING NEED METAL FINISHING.
+The whole surface does not require refinishing.

-Perform that finishing with dedicated burs or non-contaminating stones.
+Perform desired finishing with dedicated carbide burs or non-contaminating stones such as grinding instruments categorized as non-contaminating, having ceramic binders.
 ALL OTHER SURFACES CAN SIMPLY BE SANDBLASTED.
 IT IS NOT NECESSARY TO PERFORM TRADITIONAL METAL FINISHING ACROSS THE ENTIRE SURFACE.

-When finishing steps are completed, sandblast the surface using non-recycled 50-100 micron AL2O3 at max.
-5.2 bar / 75 psi pressure.
+When finishing steps are completed, sandblast the surface using non-recycled 50–100-micron AL2O3 at max.
+65 psi pressure.

 Clean using distilled H2O in an ultrasonic, or steam clean and dry the part free from any water residue.
+Place the framework on firing trays providing stable support.
 Do not touch the dried surface.
-Oxidize at 950°C (1740°F) for 1 minute without vacuum.
+Begin firing at 650C/1200F, increasing the temperature to 950C/1740F under full vacuum with 5-minute hold at the high temperature.

 The first layer of opaque MUST BE A VERY THIN WASH COAT as seen below.
 Failure to perform this step as described is a likely cause of bubble formation at later stages.
 Ideal opaque coverage may require three applications.
 Follow this with standard body and incisal porcelain application and glazing.